kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect ds -k "Va_O[0-9]?_[0-9]+"

-these directories are created.
+the following directories are created.

 ::

     perfect/ Va_O1_0/ Va_O1_1/ Va_O1_2/

+For regular expression, see `Regular expression operations <https://docs.python.org/3/library/re.html>`_.

 ===================================
 6. Decision of interstitial sites
 ===================================
-In addition to vacancies and antisites, one may want to take into account the interstitials.
+In addition to the vacancies and substituted defects, one may want to take into account the interstitials.
 Most people determine them by seeing the host crystal structures, while there are a couple of procedures that recommend the interstitial sites.
-However, it is generally not an easy task to speculate the most likely interstitial sites because they depend on the substituted element.
+It is, However, generally not an easy task to speculate the most likely interstitial sites because they depend on the combination of the host and substituted elements.

 The largest vacant space should be most likely interstitial sites for positively charged cations with closed shells (e.g., Mg\ :sup:`2+`, Al\ :sup:`3+`), as they tend not to make strong bonding with other atoms.
-On the other hand, a proton (H\ :sup:`+`) prefers to locate near O\ :sup:`2-` or N\ :sup:`3-` to form the strong O-H or N-H bonding.
+On the other hand, a proton (H\ :sup:`+`) prefers to be located near O\ :sup:`2-` or N\ :sup:`3-` to form the strong O-H or N-H bonding.
-Conversely, a hydride ion (H\ :sup:`-`) should prefer to locate at very much different places.
+Conversely, a hydride ion (H\ :sup:`-`) should tend to be located at a very much different place.
 Therefore, we need to carefully determine the interstitial sites.

-:code:`Pydefect` holds a utility that recommends the interstitial sites based on volumetric data such as all electron charge density in the unitcell using the :code:`ChargeDensityAnalyzer` class implemented in :code:`pymatgen`.
+:code:`Pydefect` holds a utility that recommends the interstitial sites based on volumetric data such as the all electron charge density in the unitcell using the :code:`ChargeDensityAnalyzer` class implemented in :code:`pymatgen`.

 To use this, we need to generate volumetric data, e.g., :code:`AECCAR` and :code:`LOCPOT`, based on the standardized primitive cell.
+This has been already done in this tutorial at the DOS calculation.
 This should not be done in general at the band structure calculations, because the primitive cells may be different from the standardized primitive cell.

-After running the vasp calculation, run the following command in the directory including AECCAR{0,2}.
+After running the vasp calculation, use the following command in the directory including AECCAR{0,2}.

 ::

     pydefect_vasp le -v AECCAR{0,2} -i all_electron_charge

-, which shows the local minimum points of the charge density as follows.
+, which shows the local minima of the charge density as follows.

 ::